santhoshpkumar/kaggle-linear-regression/README.md

 #### Note

-The abob method of using all the data set during each iteration is called batch gradient descent.
-There is alternative faster appraoch where only random part of the data set is used in each iteration and it is called stostatic gradient descent.
+The above mentioned method of using all the data set during each iteration is called batch gradient descent.
+There is alternative faster appraoch where only random subset of the data is used in each iteration and it is called stostatic gradient descent.

 ## Conclusion